Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_management/guide.en-gb.md

 6. Click the `Order a Sectigo SSL certificate`{.action} button.
 7. In the new window that opens, select the domain or subdomain concerned using the dropdown menu, then click `Confirm`{.action} to be redirected to the purchase order for your Sectigo DV SSL certificate.

-Proceed with the order until payment is received in order to confirm the request to create the Sectigo DV SSL certificate for your domain name and/or subdomain on your Web Hosting plan.
+Proceed with the order until payment is received in order to confirm the request to create the Sectigo DV SSL certificate for your domain name and/or subdomain on your web hosting plan.

 > [!alert]
 >